Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

   - validate whether the transaction contains a penalty datum or a normal datum.
 \

-=== Merchant Minting Policy
+=== Merchant Multi-validator
 \
-Merchant Minting Policy is responsible for registering a service creating, updating and removing a service for a merchant.
+Merchant Multi-validator is responsible for registering a service creating, updating and removing a service for a merchant.

 ==== Parameter
 \